nothepeople/drcr/README.md

 - All the test cases are in the "/data/DelayRange" directory.

-- Result: Pulse > LagrangianKsp > CostKsp
+- Result: Pulse > LagrangianKsp > CostKsp/DelayKSP

 - Note: The following paper proposed a heuristic algorithm to solve the DRCR problem, but cannot offer optimality guarantee.
 (For example, this algorithm fails to find a solution to the third test case in data/DelayRange/Zoo/Zoo/VtlWavenet2008/tunnel.csv.)
 In addition, the scalability of this heuristic algorithm is extremely poor.
 Many test cases with only 1000 nodes may run forever.
 Therefore, we do not include the results in the paper.